8 Best File Manager Apps for Android

 2. Amaze File Manager

-Amaze File Manager is an open-source file manager which is based on the Material Design guidelines.
+Amaze File Manager is an open-source file manager that is based on the Material Design guidelines.
 It looks clean and offers all the file management features you need.
 The app is also free of ads, which means you get all the features without any Pro version.
 You can choose to donate to the developers if you love their work.

 About the features, you get tabbed browsing, allowing you to work on multiple tabs simultaneously.
-Standard features provide a built-in app manager, a tool for root access, support for file encryption, & support for cloud storage services.
+Standard features provide a built-in app manager, a tool for root access, support for file encryption, and support for cloud storage services.

-The Amaze File Manager also provides an APK (Android Application Package) reader, a database reader, & a text viewer.
+The Amaze File Manager also provides an APK (Android Application Package) reader, a database reader, and a text viewer.
 More features can be unlocked by using the Amaze utility plug-in, which allows you to identify junk files for easy clean-up.

 3. Solid Explorer